 How to Add POD and TOD Designations

-Understanding how to add these POD and TOD designations to your accounts is vital when striving for a more efficient distribution of your assets following death.
-The first step in this process involves reaching out to your bank or brokerage firm to inquire about adding POD or TOD designations.
+First, contact your bank or brokerage firm to inquire about adding POD or TOD designations.
 These financial institutions usually provide specific forms for this purpose, typically titled “POD designation form” or “TOD designation form.”
-Filling out these forms usually entails providing the full legal name, address and Social Security number or tax ID number of the beneficiary.
+You’ll need the full legal name, address, and Social Security number or tax ID number of the beneficiary.

 The process of designating POD or TOD is not without legal considerations and regulations.
 Generally, anyone can be named as a beneficiary for a POD or TOD account, including minors, non-U.S. citizens and organizations.